EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/dataset_creation/random_samples_from_classification_dataset.rst

     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     replace: Draw with replacement
     	Default value:	false
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     proportional: Draw proportional
     	Default value:	false
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     seed: Random seed (optional)
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outputDatasetRandomSample: Output dataset
     	Argument type:	fileDestination
     	Acceptable values: